minhaye/golden-road/readme.md

-# Dungeon Learning Adventure
+# SCIENTIFIC WITCHERY

-A simple 2D dungeon exploration game developed in **Java** for the **Object-Oriented Programming course**.
+A simple 2D metroidvania exploration game developed in **Java** for the **Object-Oriented Programming course**.

-The player explores dungeon floors, fights monsters, collects items, and solves questions to unlock doors and progress to the next level.
+The player explores a giant research facility , fights robots, collects items, and unlock skills to progress to the next level.
+All in the name of science

 ---

 # Game Overview

-Dungeon Learning Adventure is a small dungeon-style game where the player must survive through multiple floors filled with monsters and challenges.
+SCIENTIFIC WITCHERY is a small metroidvania game where the player traverse through multiple research floors filled with combat robots and challenges.

 The game combines:

 - Exploration
 - Combat
 - Item collection
-- Puzzle challenges
+- Finding secrets

-At the end of the dungeon, the player must defeat the **Boss Monster**.
+At the end of the facility, the player must defeat the **Appraiser**.

 ---